Islandora/documentation/docs/user-documentation/content_types.md

 ## Updating and creating an RDF Mapping

 RDF mapping aligns Drupal fields with RDF ontology properties.
 For example, the title field of a content model can be mapped to `dcterms:title` and/or `schema:title`.
 In Islandora, triples expressed by these mappings get synced to Fedora and indexed in the Blazegraph triplestore.
 RDF mappings are defined/stored in Drupal as a [YAML](https://yaml.org/) file (to learn more about YAML, there are [several tutorials on the web](https://duckduckgo.com/?q=yaml+tutorial).
 Currently, Drupal 8 does not have a UI to create/update RDF mappings to ontologies other than Schema.org.
 This requires repository managers to update the configuration files themselves.
-Consider using the RDF mappings included in [islandora_defaults](https://github.com/Islandora/islandora_defaults) as templates by copying and modifying one to meet your needs.
+Consider using the RDF mappings included in the [Islandora Starter Site](https://github.com/Islandora/islandora-starter-site) as templates by copying and modifying one to meet your needs.

 The Drupal 8 Configuration Synchronization export (e.g. `http://localhost:8000/admin/config/development/configuration/single/export`) and import (e.g. `http://localhost:8000/admin/config/development/configuration/single/import`) can be used to get a copy of the mappings for editing in a text editor before being uploaded again.
 Alternatively, a repository manager can update the configuration on the server and use [Features](https://www.drupal.org/project/features) to import the edits.

 An RDF mapping configuration file has two main areas: the mapping's metadata and the mapping itself.
 Most of the mapping's metadata should be left alone unless you are creating a brand-new mapping for a new Content Type or Taxonomy Vocabulary.
-A _partial_ example from [islandora_default's islandora_object (Repository Item)](https://github.com/Islandora/islandora_defaults/blob/8.x-1.x/config/install/rdf.mapping.node.islandora_object.yml) is included below:
+A _partial_ example from [islandora_default's islandora_object (Repository Item)](https://github.com/Islandora/islandora-starter-site/blob/main/config/sync/rdf.mapping.node.islandora_object.yml) is included below:

 ```
 langcode: en